-Element A Different History' by Sujata Bhatt A Different History' by Kamla Das What is the author's/ poets purpose?
-What key questions/ problems does the author/ poet raises?
-What evidence, information and data given in her/ his reasoning?
-What concepts the he/ she uses to organise the evidence / information?
-What conclusions is she/ he coming to?
-Are the conclusions justified?
-What re his/ her primary assumptions?
-Should any of these assumptions to be questioned?
-What view point is she/ he writing from?
-Should any viewpoints to be considered?
-What are the important implications of his/ her reasoning?
-17 And the second s
+Element A Different History' by Sujata A Different History' by

+Bhatt Kamla Das

+What is the author's/ poets

+purpose?

+What key questions/

+problems does the author/

+poet raises?

+-

+What evidence,

+information and data

+given in her/ his

+reasoning?

+What concepts the he/ she

+uses to organise the

+evidence / information?

+What conclusions is she/

+he coming to?
+Are the

+conclusions justified?

+What re his/ her primary

+assumptions?
+Should any

+of these assumptions to be

+questioned?

+What view point is she/ he я.

+writing from?
+Should any

+viewpoints to be

+considered?

+What are the important

+implications of his/ her

+reasoning?

+Test of User

+The second secon

+Array Constant Stranger Strang